 - Configure capabilities to regularly test and audit data governance policies and controls

-Among other GDPR requirements, a disaster recovery plan is mandatory, bearing down on organizations to set in place controls and procedures that ensure safe back up and timely recovery of critical data in the event of a physical disaster.
+Among other GDPR requirements, a disaster recovery plan is mandatory, bearing down on organizations to set in place controls and procedures that ensure safe backup and timely recovery of critical data in the event of a physical disaster.
 Article 32(1) of the new GDPR regulation states:

-(a) the pseudonymization and encryption of personal data, (b) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; (c) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; (d) a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.”
+(a) the pseudonymization and encryption of personal data, (b) the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of processing systems and services; (c) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; (d) a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.”

-This warrants organizations to
+These warrants organizations to